The Hindu Newspaper

-Through her thoughts, actions and never-say-die attitude to life and the many adversaries that have come her way on account of her decision to live as a transwoman, Kalki has transformed herself into a role model for the transgender community, many of whom still live a marginalised existence on the fringes of society. – The Hindu Newspaper
+Through her thoughts, actions and never-say-die attitude to life and the many adversaries that have come her way on account of her decision to live as a transwoman, Kalki has transformed herself into a role model for the transgender community, many of whom still live a marginalised existence on the fringes of society.

 Kalki Subramaniam is a celebrated Indian transgender activist, artist, entrepreneur, poet, actor and inspirational speaker.
-Kalki is the founder of Sahodari Foundation, an organization which works for Indian transgender population through its powerful and innovative art projects.
+Kalki is the founder of Sahodari Foundation, an organization that works for Indian transgender population through its powerful and innovative art projects.
 She was born in Pollachi, a beautiful town in Tamilnadu, India.

 Being a champion of transgender rights in India, Kalki has spoken over to a million students across India and is well known for her relentless activism.
 She was one of the prominent activists who lobbied for the recognition of legal rights for transgender people and was one among the activists responsible in the milestone victory in 2014 when the Supreme court of India finally recognized the transgender community’s civil rights in the country.
 Kalki has received several awards for her contribution towards transgender rights.